The Measure of Quality

 All PosiTector 6000 models comply with the IMO MSC.215(82) performance standard for protective coatings in ballast tanks.
 Contained in this standard is a PSPC 90/10 rule.

-This addendum to instruction manual v6.0/M is intended to provide support for the PSPC 90/10 mode.
+The PosiTector 6000 PSPC 90/10 mode simplifies the process of determining pass/fail criteria under the IMO directive.
 Although developed for maritime applications, this mode can be used by other industries looking for a statistical method of ensuring correct dry film thickness over a surface area.

 How to use the PosiTector 6000's IMO PSPC 90/10 mode...

-Step 1 - Enter a target thickness value.
+Step 1 - Enter a Target Thickness Value

-Select the Memory option from the gage menu as shown.
-Next, select the 90/10 option from the Memory menu
+Select the "Memory" option from the gage menu as shown.

-Step 2 - Take measurements.
+Step 2 - Take Measurements

 Begin taking measurements.
 With each measurement the following occurs...

-• The BATCH information is updated
+• The 90/10 batch information is updated.

-- a “pass” or “fail” determination is made for the 10% rule based on the user-specified NDFT value.
-(No measurements can be below 0.9NDFT)
+- a "pass" or "fail" determination is made for the 10% rule based upon the user-specified NDFT value.
+(No recorded measurements can be below 0.9 NDFT)

-Step 3 - Review results.
+Step 3 - Review Results

-1. If all 90/10 criteria have been met, the word PASS will appear beside the Batch number, i.e. "B1 PASS".
+1. If all 90/10 criteria have been met, a green checkmark will appear besides the target value, i.e. "100.00% > 320.0 ✓".

 NOTES: